mendix/docs/content/ats/refguide/rg-version-2/app.md

 Starting with ATS verson 2.0, ATS capabilites override custom capabilities.
 {{% /alert %}}

-### 3.3 Access rights control from ATS
+### 3.3 Access Rights Control from ATS

-Under **App Team** you can specify which app members have what type of access rights for the app.
+Under **App Team**, you can specify which app members have what type of access rights for an app.

 ![Manage app permissions](attachments/project/app_permissions.png)

-By default app members with the "SCRUM Master" project role in Sprintr will have administrative rights.
-All other members of the app will get the _Default role_ configured for that app.
-Please keep in mind that users still need to be a member of a project in Sprintr for them to be eligible to be app administrators for the corresponding app in ATS.
+By default, app members with the SCRUM Master app project role in the Developer Portal will have administrative rights.
+All other members of the app will get the default role configured for that app.
+Please keep in mind that users still need to be a member of an app project in the Developer Portal for them to be eligible to be app administrators for the corresponding app in ATS.

-App member that the have _No access_ role, will not see the app in their _My apps_ page and will not be able to open or edit or run any test cases for this app.
+App member that the have a No access role will not see the app in their **My apps** page and will not be able to open or edit or run any test cases for this app.

 {{% alert type="info" %}}
-For On-Premises instances of ATS all accounts which are created manually by the tenant administrator will be members of each project.
+For on-premises instances of ATS, all accounts created manually by the tenant administrator will be members of each project.
 {{% /alert %}}

-In order to make sure that administration rights which have been granted to users are not overwritten, we do not automatically revoke administration rights when the project role for a user in Sprintr changes from administrator to non-administrator.
-Instead, revoking administration rights can be done manually from the _App Settings_ page.
-Other existing users access will be updated when they log in to ATS or when an administrator refreshes the App access rights by clicking on the corresponding button.
-New members of a project in Sprintr have to login to ATS and accept the Terms and Conditions before they can become members of an app in ATS.
+In order to make sure that the administration rights granted to users are not overwritten, administration rights are not automatically revoked when the project role for a user in the Developer Portal changes from administrator to non-administrator.
+Instead, revoking administration rights can be done manually from the **App Settings** page.
+Other existing users' access will be updated when they log in to ATS or when an administrator refreshes the app access rights by clicking on the corresponding button.
+New members of a project in the Developer Portal have to log in to ATS and accept the terms and conditions before they can become members of an app in ATS.

-Finally, note that a user who has an administrative project role in Sprintr will always have administrative rights in ATS.
+Finally, note that a user who has an administrative project role in the Developer Portal will always have administrative rights in ATS.

 {{% alert type="info" %}}
-If the project lacks a Mendix app ID the app roles will not be synced with Sprintr.
+If an app project lacks a Mendix app ID, the app roles will not be synced with the Developer Portal.
 {{% /alert %}}

 ### 3.4 Execution Log Cleanup